lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   be extended to include higher order derivatives information.

 - A new ``<EventIndicators>`` element wil be added to the model description file.
-  This element will expose event indicators with their time derivatives.
+  This element will expose event indicators with ``dependencies`` and time derivatives.

 - The ``dependencies`` attribute of state derivatives will be extended to include ``TimeEventHandler`` variables on which they depend on.